awslabs/aws-encryption-sdk-specification/changes/2020-06-17_encrypt-max-plaintext-length-input/change.md

 ### Known-Length Plaintext

-Any plaintext input to the Encrypt where the total length of that plaintext can be immediately determined.
+Any plaintext input to the Encrypt operation where the total length of that plaintext can be immediately determined.
 For example, if a user supplies plaintext as a string or byte array to Encrypt, that is a known-length plaintext.